What is a Weekly Meal Plan?

 How much time do you have to cook each day?

-Avoid monotony by incorporating different cuisines, methods of cooking, and flavors.
+The prevention of monotony requires the inclusion of various cuisines together with different cooking methods and flavor profiles.
 A well-rounded meal plan should include the following:

 Proteins: Chicken, fish, tofu, lentils.